 COVID Safety: For our in-person meetings in this class, it is important that all of us feel as comfortable as possible engaging in class activities while sharing an indoor space.
 Non-medical or medical grade masks that cover our noses and mouths are a primary tool to make it harder for COVID-19 to find a new host.
 If you have not yet had a chance to get vaccinated against COVID-19, vaccines are available to you, free (see https://covid19.ubc.ca/).
 The higher the rate of vaccination in our community overall, the lower the chance of spreading this virus and the lower the impact of COVID-19 on all of us.
-If local infection rates are high, you'll likely see me wearing a mask and I have been keeping up-to-date on vaccinations.
+If local infection rates are high, you'll likely see me wearing a mask when in close contact with others.